azamatguseynov/axios-batch-requests-interceptor/README.md

-# Axios butch requests interceptor
+# Axios batch requests interceptor
 An Interceptor that helps to batch simultaneous requests to one.

 ###How to use: